 below, a similar product, made for artist use: 'NaturalEarthPaint' (https://www.naturalearthpaint.com).
 This website also contains a useful and informative 'how-to' page on making your own traditional painting mediums, using simple ingredients and recipes (Gouache, Egg Tempera, etc.)

 "Does not irritate the skin / Does not emit harmful vapors. / Soy-based" (company quote).

 concentrated VOCs when inhaled (including plant-derived VOCs) may cause lung damage or even death by asphyxiation

 The active ingredient in orange oil, D-Limonene is a natural yet very powerful solvent.
 In concentrated form and vaporized it may present a significant inhalation hazard; also it is highly flammable.
 If using substantial amounts of pure orange oil and over prolonged periods, work in a well ventilated area, and ideally also use an organic vapor mask.
 Most citrus based solvents utilize the power of this natural paint thinner in aqueous solutions, and accompanied by other ingredients such as soy oil and corn oil and detergents.

-Leading Research into Nontoxic Bio Solvents
+Research into Bio Solvents

 Two companies supplying ingredients for bio-solvents and volume supplies for industrial use (for instance in the printing industry) are Citrus Depot and Vertec Biosolvents.
 Both of these firms conduct leading research and development into nontoxic solvent technologies.

-The new company D&S offer nontoxic solvents and laquers for lithography etching
+The new company D&S offer 'nontoxic' solvents and laquers for lithography etching